kriswep/balloon/README.md

 Plop as many balloons as you can, don't let them fly away!

-Little game written with natvie web technologies.
+Little game written with native web technologies.
 Enjoy.

+**This projects is under heavy refactoring.** Stay tuned!

 ## LICENSE